-The median age of Sandgate residents increased from 40.8 years to 46.1 years between 1990 and 2000.
+- Sandgate, (housingdata.org ) The median age of Sandgate residents is 39.
 A profile of the town's population age structure reveals a relatively high proportion of people in older age categories when compared to Bennington County or Vermont as a whole (Table 3.2).
 This data suggests that Sandgate is home to a relatively large number of senior citizens and retirees, and fewer young families with children than an "average" town in the county or state.